pulumi/docs/content/blog/kubecon-2019/index.md

 1. **Clean up resources** - We needed to be able to cleanly tear down all the resources we created for our ephemeral environment.
 We used the `pulumi destroy` command to do this.

-1. **Tradeoffs** - There are some resources that take longer to spin up than others.
+1. **Tradeoffs** - Some resources can take longer to spin up than others.
 For example, a brand new Kubernetes cluster takes considerably longer to spin up than a new PubSub topic.
 You will need to balance the speed of your tests with how closely the environment mimics production.
 We chose to place these longer-lived resources in a separate [GitLab repository](https://gitlab.com/rocore/global-infra) called `global-infra`.

     We reference these longer-lived pieces of infrastructure in our `demo-app` by using a [stack reference](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies).